washingtonstateuniversity/WSUWP-Build-Themes-Public/make/readme.txt

 == Upgrade Notice ==

-= 1.7.4 =
+= 1.7.5 =
-Dropped support for WP versions less than 4.4.
+Better integration with the WP Retina 2x plugin.
 Bug fixes.

 = 1.7.0 =
 Big under-the-hood changes to the code for improved efficiency and maintainability.
 Many functions and hooks have been deprecated.